solus-project/usysconf/README.md

  - [x] Enforce linking against `musl` for tiny binaries. (glibc is huge..)
  - [x] Drop `prefix` notion and restrict to direct host usage (or chroot)
  - [ ] Make sure the following list is fully accounted for by usysconf
+ - [ ] Don't run a hook if prerequisites aren't found

 #### Affected packages in Solus